-- There will be a grace period of three days after the due date on movies & video games for ages 60 & older, if returned within the three-day grace period.
+- There will be a grace period of three days after the due date on DVDs, Blu-rays, and video games for ages 60 & older, if returned within the three-day grace period.
 On the fourth day, fines accrue for all dates after the original due date.
-(For example, if a movie is due on Monday, there is no fine for returning it on Tuesday, Wednesday or Thursday.
+(For example, if a movie is due on Monday, there is no fine for returning it on Tuesday, Wednesday, or Thursday.
 But, if it is returned on Friday, there is a $5 fine for being four days overdue.)

 Avoiding overdue fines